 State requirements vary widely regarding the medical emergency drugs, equipment, and training necessary for general anesthesia.
 The general trend is that the more sedation used, the more likely the practitioner will need to have the medications, training, and equipment necessary to perform Advanced Cardiac Life Support (ACLS) and intubation.

-To meet your state’s requirements for standard of care, your emergency kit should include each medication and piece of equipment that your training qualifies you to treat.
+To meet your state’s requirements for standard of care, it’s important to include each medication and piece of equipment that your training qualifies you to treat in your emergency medical kit.
 Consider if your state defers authority to another body for requirements, what level of sedation you practice, if you are a member of AAOMS, and if your accreditation requires you to have any specific equipment at hand.
-If in doubt, contact your state dental board.
+If in doubt, always contact your state dental board.

 - SM basic emergency medical kits are designed so the general dental practice can be prepared for medical emergencies and compliant with state regulations and the standard of care.